wp-shark/smart-heading/readme.txt

 2. Activate the plugin through the 'Plugins' screen in WordPress
 3. (Make your instructions match the desired user flow for activating and installing your plugin.
 Include any steps that might be needed for explanatory purposes)

+== Developer Notes ==

+This plugin uses npm and webpack to build and minify assets.
+If you want to access the original, uncompressed code, it is located in the `https://github.com/wp-shark/smart-heading` directory within the plugin.

+### How to Build the Plugin

+1. Run `npm install` to install the required dependencies.
+2. Run `npm run build` to compile the assets.

 == Frequently Asked Questions ==